-Companies press for limited liability from virus lawsuits
+Companies seek to limit legal liability for virus infections

 There’s no question Congress is empowered to regulate interstate commerce and has the authority to shield certain classes of businesses and people from liability — something it has done before, said Sachin Pandya, a University of Connecticut law professor with expertise in workplace law.

-In fact, lawmakers in the recently enacted $2 trillion coronavirus rescue bill prevented, with some exceptions, volunteer health care workers from being held liable for harm caused by acts or omissions during the pandemic.
+In fact, lawmakers in the recently enacted $2 trillion coronavirus rescue bill prevented, with some exceptions, volunteer health care workers from being held liable for harm caused by acts or omissions during the pandemic response.

 But, Pandya added, “The hard part would be identifying what exactly would be the type of business activity which would qualify for this kind of immunity.
 Is it everything?
 Is it customer-facing services?
 They have to sort of figure out the scope of the immunity.”